 If we send you a second letter or notice requesting additional information or providing additional information to you, keep copies with your records.

-If you made a payment for which you have not been given credit, send a copy of the front and back of the check as proof of the payment.
-If payment was made by money order, you must obtain a copy of the front and back of the canceled money order from the place where the money order was purchased.
+If you made a payment for which you have not been given credit, send us a copy of the front and back of the check as proof of the payment.
+If you paid by money order, you must obtain a copy of the front and back of the canceled money order from the place where you purchased the money order.
+If you paid using the Electronic Federal Tax Payment System (EFTPS) you can send us a copy of the transaction that includes the confirmation number.
 Never send original documents.

 If you make quarterly estimated tax payments, please review your computation.
 You may need to make changes to the amount of your payments based on the changes we made.